genjen123/Documentation/ManPage.md

 ![alt text](https://github.com/genjen123/Tutorial/blob/master/Images/-f%20echo.png "-f flag")

+> [Excuse the dark overlay on the right.
+That's just my soul caught in the picture |‿ʘ)]

-Notice how the pages of where `echo` is found is listed before its functionality.
+Notice how the pages of where `echo` is found is listed before its functionality description.

 <dl>
 	<dt>-k</dt>
 	<dd>Seach for the specified string in the man pages and displays the result on the standard output.</dd>
 </dl>

+Reusing `fork` as an example:

+	$ man -k fork

+If you've noticed, the list has increased by 1 (ﾉ^ヮ^)ﾉ*:・ﾟ✧.
+If you do the same with `echo`, you'll notice that the list has increased by 3.
+In cause you're wondering why **-f** and **-k** is different even though its output is similar, here it is:

+	-f : displays a man page description to give you a general idea of what a command does

+	-k : searches the man page to help you learn which functions to use to perform a job

+Simply put, **-f** is like the definition while **-k** is like the dictionary.

 <dl>
 	<dt>-K</dt>